 Most Notable Shortages

 There is currently a notable shortage of monomers and resins used in the manufacture of artists’ acrylic paint, in part due to a recent fire at the BASF SE site in Ludwigshafen, Germany, which produces acrylic emulsion products.
 A recent statement from Winsor and Newton explained that surges in demand coupled with ‘several force majeure events declared by key suppliers across Europe, as well as an interruption to the supply chain in Texas due to the unseasonably cold weather which (has) caused production sites to close.’
 While resin and monomer supplies with Winsor and Newton are currently healthy, they anticipate stocks to become depleted and as a result, shortages in acrylic paint are expected in May/June.
-In the meantime their teams in Procurement and Manufacturing will be researching alternative suppliers of these materials, but this in itself will contribute to additional costs in manufacture which are likely to force the retail products of paint to rise in the coming months.
+Their teams in Procurement and Manufacturing have researched alternative suppliers of these materials, but this in itself has caused the retail price of a number of Liquitex and Winsor and Newton products to rise.
+These include Liquitex acrylic paints (Heavy Body, Soft Body and Basics, all by 4%) and Liquitex acrylic additives and mediums (by 10%).
+All Winsor and Newton acrylic paint, including Galeria, has risen in retail price by 4%, mediums will cost 10% more and Winton, Artisan and all watercolour products by Winsor and Newton are likely to rise by 3% in retail price.

 Art materials manufacture may involve big machines, but it can rarely be described as mass production to rival fast fashion or the food you might see in a supermarket.
 It takes time and attention to detail to produce quality art materials, and in many cases the manufacturers have limited machinery and so can only produce paints one colour at a time.